keptn/keptn.github.io/content/docs/0.13.x/operate/user_management/openid_authentication/index.md

 weight: 10
 ---

-Please follow the following links for instructions how to setup user authentication using OIDC:
+Please, follow these links for instructions on how to setup user authentication using OIDC:

 * [Keptn Bridge](../../../reference/bridge/oauth/#enable-disable-authentication)
 * [Keptn CLI](../../../reference/cli/commands/keptn_auth)